bokeh/dataviz-fundamentals/README.md

-# dataviz-fundamentals
+# Fundamentals of Data Visualization, in Bokeh 📊

+*⚠️ Note: This repository is a WIP, "watch" it to keep up with updates!*

-Plots from "Fundamentals of Data Visualization", a book by Claus O. Wilke, created using Bokeh.
+This repository hosts Bokeh equivalents for various plots from ["Fundamentals of Data Visualization" by Claus O. Wilke](https://clauswilke.com/dataviz/).